 “ Right now she's sleeping on my lap and occasionally her tail will start to wag, then stop, then wag like mad and stop; sometimes uncurled, sometimes curled.
 It's very cute.
 I assume she is having some wonderful dreams.”

-“Baby Jethro, at 19 months, still nibbles and “nurses” on my ear lobe.. he also leaps into my lap to lay belly down against me with his front paws on my shoulders.”
+“Baby Jethro, at 19 months, still nibbles and "nurses" on my ear lobe.. he also leaps into my lap to lay belly down on me with his front paws on my shoulders.”

 “Another funny thing about Hulk is that he has a favorite movie.
 The Good, The Bad, and The Ugly.
 I don't know what it is about that movie, whether it's the music or all the shooting, but he will sit and watch the thing tilting his head!”

 If you are looking for a quiet dog, it may be better to choose another breed.
 One of the most endearing qualities of this breed is the silly amusing noises they make.
 You never know what will happen with a Pug.
 They're a joy to Pug lovers despite some of the disgusting noises they make.

 This dog is so friendly and comical, it seems that the creator wanted them to be noisy dogs!
 It is normal pug dog behavior to burp, fart, snort, and snore.